B A R E L Y B A D W E B S I T E

 guarantee.jpg (7874 bytes)

-I saw this sign at an Ace hardware store.
+I saw this sign outside an Ace hardware store.

 Why is "tree" singular but "shrubs" is plural?